-MSCI has been committed to high standards in benchmark administration long before the EU benchmark regulation, as evidenced through our adoption of the IOSCO Principles for Financial Benchmarks (described below) and our long history as a respected benchmark provider.
-We fully support the aims of the EU benchmark regulation and have been an active contributor to its development from the outset.
+MSCI has been committed to high standards in benchmark administration long before the EU benchmark regulation (“BMR”) was enacted, as evidenced through our long history as a respected benchmark provider and our adoption of the IOSCO Principles for Financial Benchmarks (described below).
+We fully support the aims of the BMR and have been an active contributor to its development from the outset.

-Below you can find updates about our applications for authorization to become a regulated benchmark administrator in the EU.
+Below you can find information about our status as regulated benchmark administrators in the UK and EU for our indexes.

 Should you have any questions, please contact MSCI Client Service.

-** For the period from January 1, 2018 until we are authorized, we intend to use the transitional period afforded to EU administrators under Article 51(1) of the EU benchmark regulation, which permits the use of our existing and new indexes in the EU (as clarified by ESMA’s guidance from July 5, 2017) for up to two years.
+* For the period from January 1, 2018 until we are authorized in the relevant jurisdiction as needed, we intend to use the transitional period afforded to EU administrators under Article 51(1) (and Article 51(5) in the event of a hard Brexit) of the EU benchmark regulation, which permits the use of our existing and new indexes in the EU (as clarified by ESMA’s guidance from July 5, 2017 (and November 8, 2017)) for up to two years.